 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds
+Unregistered Sales of Equity Securities, Use of Proceeds, and Issuer Purchases of Equity Securities

 Working Capital Restrictions and Limitations Upon the Payment of Dividends

 Pursuant to the Loan Agreement, we are prohibited from paying cash dividends without the prior written consent of Silicon Valley Bank.